Friday, November 6, 2009

 Museums throughout the state are grappling with enormous financial problems.
 Unfortunately, Museums are being forced to lay off staff and manage their collections, buildings and programs with fewer resources.
 In some instances, museums and other cultural institutions have been driven to consider deaccessioning and then sell collection items to raise needed funds.
 No matter how few times this has happened, I am deeply concerned about the effect this could have on the long-term health of our cultural institutions and what this means for the cultural heritage of our state.

-committee meeting to discuss legislation (S.4584/A.6959) related to museum “deaccessioning” that I have introduced (along with co-sponsoring Senators Hassell-Thompson, Little, Montgomery, Morahan, and Schneiderman).
+I recently convened a committee meeting to discuss legislation (S.4584/A.6959) related to museum “deaccessioning” that I have introduced (along with co-sponsoring Senators Hassell-Thompson, Little, Montgomery, Morahan, and Schneiderman).
 To help us understand the intricacies of the bill, the committee was joined by Assembly sponsors, Assembly members Brodsky and Titone.
 Representatives from the Museum Association of New York, Everson Museum, Hudson River Museum, and the New York State Museum were on hand to offer their perspective on the fiscal crisis facing museums and the proposed legislation.
 All of our guests did a phenomenal job helping us to hash out the particulars of the bill.
 As a result, my colleagues and I have identified several flaws in the bill and are diligently working on some necessary revisions.

 The fiscal crisis may be temporary, but the long term effects of unfettered deaccessioning will be long lasting.
 This legislation will place some necessary limits on deaccessioning without being overly restrictive.
 While changes to the bill are in the works, the essential goal of the bill will remain the same---help us maintain the cultural heritage of the State of New York in a time of deep fiscal crisis.